DanielV502/CyberCTF_Assignment_4/C1_Safe_Opener.md

 ### 1. Challenge: Safe Opener (Easy)

-* The challenge request to recover a lost key from a java program.
+* The challenge requests to recover a lost key from a java program.
 * Opening the “SafeOpener.java” file, gave us the row where the key is stored.

 ![R4_C1_1](https://user-images.githubusercontent.com/124681007/217743130-162be5e9-c44d-4f92-b096-6bcaffdc3b39.png)